Who will be the One Lucky Guy for 2014 - Maybe you?

-David Kaufman, teacher, dad, from Lynnfield, Ma is this years One Lucky Guy!
+2013 - David Kaufman, teacher, dad, from Lynnfield, Ma was the latest One Lucky Guy!

 I have been running off and on since high school (more off than on).
 It has been a life changing journey as I was a chubby kid who dreaded “running” the mile for gym class back in middle school.
 I ran the Boston and NYC Marathons in 2010, but quickly realized that I was overambitious and my comfort long distance mileage is closer to 13.1.